Careers in Human Services

 Are you interested in working with teachers in an educational setting to support children with diverse learning needs and exceptionalities?
 This eight month certificate program will prepare you to work with students supporting their cognitive, psychological, and social development.

 The Fetal Alcohol Spectrum Disorder Education program at Bow Valley College answers the growing demand for support workers and caregivers who have the knowledge and skills to cupport children, adults, and families living with Fetal Alcohol Spectrum Disorder (FASD).

-Become a leader in health care by developing the skills and knowledge to work in management positions in the health and human services sector.
+Become a leader in health and human services by developing the skills and knowledge to work in management positions in the health and human services sector.
 You will build upon the health or human services diploma or degree that you have already obtained to fulfill a leadership role.

 LEEP is an Alberta Provincial government program to help child care professionals advance from child development assistant to child development worker.